mostly-ai/mostlyai-mock/README.md

     "employees": {
         "prompt": "Employees of a company",
         "columns": {
-            "employee_id": {"prompt": "the unique id of the employee", "dtype": "integer"}, "name": {"prompt": "first name and last name of the president", "dtype": "string"}, "boss_id": {"prompt": "the id of the boss of the employee", "dtype": "integer"}, "role": {"prompt": "the role of the employee", "dtype": "string"}, },
+            "employee_id": {"prompt": "the unique id of the employee", "dtype": "string"}, "name": {"prompt": "first name and last name of the president", "dtype": "string"}, "boss_id": {"prompt": "the id of the boss of the employee", "dtype": "string"}, "role": {"prompt": "the role of the employee", "dtype": "string"}, },
         "primary_key": "employee_id",